PA - Programmatic Agreement

 Project Specialist (PS)

-Project Specialists are responsible for the day-to-day management of A/E services, construction management services, and construction contractor activities under the direction of the PM.
-In parks with multiple projects, a PM may direct several project specialists.
-Project specialists may also serve as Alternate CORs.
+Denver Service Center Project Specialists are responsible for the day-to-day management of Architect/Engineer services, construction management services, and construction contractor activities under the direction of the Denver Service Center Project Manager (PM).
+In parks with multiple projects, a Project Manager may direct several project specialists.
+Project Specialists may also serve as Alternate Contracting Officer Representatives (CORs).

 The Government has strict policies on making invoice payments to contractors.
 Most payments are due the 30th day after the designated billing office has received a proper invoice from the contractor or the 30th day after Government acceptance of supplies delivered or services performed by the contract, whichever is later.
 Agencies must pay an interest penalty, without request from the contractor, for late invoice payments or improperly taken discounts.
-(FAR 32.903 and 32.905)
+(FAR 32.903 and 32.905 - Federal Acquisition Regulation)

 Action to safeguard a historic structure by defending or guarding it from further deterioration, loss, or attack or shielding it from danger or injury.
 Such action is generally of a temporary nature and anticipates future preservation treatment.
 Protection in its broadest sense also includes long-term efforts to deter or prevent vandalism, theft, arson, and other criminal acts against cultural resources.